About Us

 Baked on Premises

 Our “facility” is a small commercial kitchen in the basement of our solar-powered log house.
-All our products are made and packaged almost entirely by hand.
+All our products are made and packaged almost entirely by hand by me and Donna, my one employee!
+We crank out about 250 pounds of Brittle and Crumble a week and then Donna packages almost all of it.

-My wife, Liz (not to be confused with my employee, Liz Williams!), and I live on 10 acres with our dog, Tillie and our cat, Jack.
+My wife, Liz, and I live on 10 acres with our dog, Tillie and our cat, Jack.
 We have a huge vegetable garden where we grow all our own vegetables, canning and freezing lots to eat all winter long.
 For 9 years, we also had 3 sheep who were our beloved girls.
 2 have since passed on and since you can’t have just one sheep, we found a wonderful new home for the third, Faleece, where she is now very happily part of a flock of 20 sheep.
-We visit her all the time and she is always happy to see us and get belly rubs.
-We still have beautiful wool from all of them and can continue to get Faleece’s wool.
-I sell hats that I knit with their wool at the Dorset Farmer’s Market in Dorset, VT.

 “Through the package I could see the ingredients – sesame seeds, pumpkin seeds, maple syrup and brown rice syrup – and I knew that’s what I wanted to fuel my ride.
 And it tasted really good!
 On my ride it was exactly what I needed.
 I keep one in my backpack for when I don’t have time to eat a meal and feel hungry, Battenkill Bars hold me over.
 I tell my clients when choosing a bar, look at the ingredients.
 Can you identify what they are?
 I would absolutely recommend them to everyone.”